dingyaozhang/SWAlgorithm/README.md

 > For installation by pip:
 >
 > ```
+> Usage: runSW('<input file>','<score file>',opengap,extgap)
->Usage: python hw1.py -i <input file> -s blosum62.txt  [OPTION...]
+> python hw1.py -i  -s blosum62.txt  [OPTION...]
 >
->input file (-i --input):
+> input file:
 > The name of input file.
-> score file (-s --score):
+> score file:
 > The name of score file.
->
->Options (need to include values after the option switches):
-> --opengap:
+> opengap:
 > The number of open gap penalty used.
-Default is -2.
+We suggest to use -2.
-> --extgap:
+> extgap:
 > The number of extension gap penalty used.
-Default is -1.
+We suggest to use -1.
 > ```
 >
 >